-Hospitals have separate billing departments that are far removed from anyone ordering or performing tests or procedures.
+Hospitals have separate billing departments that are far away from anyone ordering or performing tests or procedures.
 No one directly involved with patient care has any notion of the charge or reimbursement for their service.
-Even most private doctor's offices contract billing companies, who just send them a check each month from the total amount collected, leaving them no notion of the actual charge or reimbursement for an individual service they provided.
+Most private doctor's offices don't even bill their own patients—they contract billing companies, who just send them a check each month from the total amount collected, leaving them no notion of the actual charge or reimbursement for an individual service they provided.

 So for years we’ve been discussing the total cost of a system where almost all of the individual costs of that system are completely hidden from us.
 Is it any wonder the cost of health care in the US has mystified so many?

 So my research started rather modestly.
 I collected bills my patients brought me from hospitals and diagnostic labs and so examined how much was charged for various medical services and what insurance companies actually paid for these services.
 I called pharmacies to ask what medications cost my patients, and occasionally they would also tell me what the pharmacies themselves paid for them.
 I also called imaging centers and asked them how much they charged for different scans.
 To address the cost of litigation, I looked at malpractice premiums: mine and those of several of my colleagues.

 As limited as my initial research was, it provided a lot of information I couldn’t obtain from other sources.
 But in the years since, the scope of my research has broadened considerably.
 I’ve borrowed the computer skills of my brother (a medical scientist and software analyst) to examine and analyze years of financial records from hundreds of hospitals, as well as those of most major pharmaceutical companies.
 I’ve acquired weekly lists showing the average all pharmacies pay for every medication they buy, and state by state statistics on medical malpractice costs going back more than a decade and much more.